daniel-dara/easyXml/README.md

 ## Documentation

-For now, this readme, the example programs, and code comments are the only documentation.
+This readme, the example programs, and code comments are currently the only documentation.
 I have written the example program <code>examples/easy_example.cpp</code> to explain the most simple usage of easyXml.
 The source <code>examples/complete_example.cpp</code> provides a more in depth look at easyXml's functionality.
 I will add more code to the complete example program as new features are implemented.
 I plan to eventually produce formal documentation.

 ## Development Notes